-As a client of Epilepsy Action Australia (EAA) there are certain standards you can expect.
-As part of receiving our service you also have certain responsibilities to ensure your service is as effective as possible.
+As a client of Epilepsy Action Australia there are certain standards you should and can expect, such as to be treated with respect, dignity and courtesy.
+At the same time, as part of receiving our service you have certain responsibilities to ensure your service is as effective as possible.

-- To make a complaint or suggestion about EAA without compromising the service you are receiving (More information about our complaints procedure can be found athttps://www.epilepsy.org.au/about-us/complaints-policy-procedure).
+- To make a complaint or suggestion about Epilepsy Action without compromising the service you are receiving (see information about our Complaints Policy and Procedure).

-- To access, in the presence of an EAA staff member, any information EAA records about your service
+- To access, in the presence of an Epilepsy Action staff member, any information or Epilepsy Action records about your service.

-- To be respectful to staff, volunteers and others client of EAA
+- To be respectful to staff, volunteers and other clients of Epilepsy Action.

-- To inform EAA, with 24 hours notice, when you are unable to keep a scheduled appointment
+- To inform Epilepsy Action, with 24 hours notice, when you are unable to keep a scheduled appointment.

-- To respect the confidentiality of other EAA clients you may meet during group sessions or other service
+- To respect the confidentiality of other Epilepsy Action clients you may meet during group sessions or other services.

-Epilepsy Action Australia (EAA) provides innovative services to optimise the life outcomes of people with epilepsy.
+Epilepsy Action provides innovative services to optimise the life outcomes of people with epilepsy.
 During the course of service clients may identify needs that are not related to their epilepsy and, therefore, fall outside the scope of our expertise.
-In these situations EAA will assist you to locate the most appropriate service.
+In these situations Epilepsy Action will assist you to locate the most appropriate service.

-The majority of services are offered free of charge for people with epilepsy and their families.
+The majority of services are offered free-of-charge to people with epilepsy and their families.
 Some group or residential programs attract a fee for service.

 To make a suggestion please email us at firstname.lastname@example.org

-To make a complaint, please visit https://www.epilepsy.org.au/about-us/complaints-policy-procedure for more information.
+To make a complaint, please visit Complaints Policy and Procedure for more information.